 Streetcar #506 travels along Gerrard Street East to the Don.
 It’s near the corner of Broadview & Gerrard.

-From the Baldwin Collection of Canadiana the exhibit looks at moral reform in a city facing rapid growth and industrialization at the turn-of-the-century.
+From the Baldwin Collection of Canadiana, Toronto Reference Library, a look at moral reform in a city facing rapid growth and industrialization at the turn-of-the-century.
 ‘Vice & Virtue’ explores changing attitudes and the regulation of alcohol, tobacco, drugs, gambling, homosexuality, delinquency and prostitution in the late 19th and early 20th century.
-It’s a winner!